-“The greatest glory in living lies not in never falling, but in rising every time we fall.”
+“The greatest glory is not in never falling, but in rising every time we fall.”

 Melissa Paretsky, Ph.D.